Piotr1215/katacoda-scenarios/crossplane-k8s-provider/step2.md

 ## Kubernetes Simplified

-We will start by practical demonstration of Crossplane composition by utilizing Kubernetes Provider and later explain relevant concepts based on actual cloud providers!
+We will start by practical demonstration of Crossplane composition by utilizing Kubernetes Provider and later dive deeper into what makes compositions so powerful.

 > Crossplane can compose infrastructure from various providers and most common usecase is cloud infrastructure.
 However, composing cloud infrastructure requires access to cloud and storing credentials in a secret.
 This is obviously not safe and that's why we will use Kubernetes Provider.
 All the Crossplane concepts and techniques equally apply to cloud provider infrastructure.